xeokit/xeokit-convert/specs/xkt_10_generationNotes.md

-# 1. Parse glTF scene node hierarchy into a document model
+# Notes on Parsing glTF into XKT

 ## Overview of XKT document model elements

 This section gives a brief introduction to the XKT elements.

 An XKT document model consists of these classes: